tensorlayer/TensorLayer/README.md

 TensorLayer is a new deep learning library designed with simplicity, flexibility and high-performance in mind.

-- ***Simplicity*** : TensorLayer has a *high-level* layer-focus API.
-Its API is effortless to learn given the extensive [examples](https://github.com/tensorlayer/awesome-tensorlayer).
+- ***Simplicity*** : TensorLayer has a high-level layer/model abstraction which is effortless to learn.
+You can learn how deep learning can benefit your AI tasks in minutes through the massive [examples](https://github.com/tensorlayer/awesome-tensorlayer).
-- ***Flexibility*** : TensorLayer APIs are transparent and flexible, inspired by the rising PyTorch design principle.
-Compared to the native Keras abstraction, TensorFlow users often find it much easier to build complex AI models using TensorLayer.
+- ***Flexibility*** : TensorLayer APIs are transparent and flexible, inspired by the emerging PyTorch library.
+Compared to the Keras abstraction, TensorLayer makes it much easier to build and train complex AI models.
 - ***Zero-cost Abstraction*** : Though simple to use, TensorLayer does not require you to make any compromise in the performance of TensorFlow (Check the following benchmark section for more details).

 TensorLayer is NOT yet another library in the TensorFlow world.
 Other wrappers like Keras and TFLearn